 Imported Water Recharge Cooperative Agreement

-The Santa Ana Region was the first in the State to develop a comprehensive management planfor nitrogen and total dissolved solids (collectively referred to as “salinity”).
+The Santa Ana Region was the first in the State to develop a comprehensive management plan for nitrogen and total dissolved solids (collectively referred to as “salinity”).
 The Santa Ana Regional Water Quality Control Board (Regional Board) adopted the Total Dissolved Solids/Nitrogen Management Plan as an amendment to the Santa Ana Region Basin Plan in 2004.
 The plan was developed in collaboration with stakeholders to address salt management in the watershed.

 Concentrations of salinity in some surface water supplies and some groundwater basins are elevated due in part to past agricultural and dairy operations.
 Besides the historical legacy of salinity contamination, there is an additional salt load to the water basins associated with importing water into the region and recycling and reusing local and imported water supplies.
 Some of the groundwater basins in the Santa Ana watershed have a higher water quality than imported water.
 As a result, one of the concerns which emerged from the Regional Board was that by replenishing groundwater with imported supplies basin quality would deteriorate, violating state anti-degradation policies.